 The census asks questions about you, your household and your home.
 In doing so, it helps to build a detailed snapshot of our society.
 Information from the census helps the government and local authorities to plan and fund local services, such as education, doctors’ surgeries and roads.

 At the Office for National Statistics (ONS), we are responsible for planning and running the census in England and Wales.
-The next census takes place in 2021 and you can find out more on our census website.

 How the census is created and developed

 The census involves a lot of planning, research and testing.
 We have more detailed information on: